SMinkes/Tidy/README.md

-The original measures are from the research done by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio and Luca Oneto.
+The original measurements are from the research done by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio and Luca Oneto.
 See information about their research below
 ==================================================================
 Human Activity Recognition Using Smartphones Dataset Version 1.0